TinFoiKa/CEA-Parser/README.md

 GENERAL NOTE: I chose to show all 3 in bar graphs despite the potentially better representation as a line chart for especially chamber pressure and O/F ratios (due to the uncaught "jumps" in variables,) but please at least endure this section, because the [graphs get better](#bonus-2-graphing-with-two-ivs).

 IVs: [75/25, 95/5, 50/50 Ethanol, Methane,  Kerosene]
+Constants: [Chamber: 300psia, O/F: 1.4, Eps: 3.65, Oxidiser: LOX]

 ![](figures/Figure_1.png "Fuel v.
 Performance Graph")

-In a discussion with another prospective member, we noticed that especially for fuels like Ethanol mixtures (self-defined in code using rocketcea frameworks,) both Ivac and Isp would return significantly different values to their cearun web app counterparts.
+In a discussion with another prospective member, we noticed that especially for fuels like Ethanol mixtures (self-defined in code using rocketcea frameworks,) both Ivac and Isp would return significantly different values (given that flow is NOT frozen at the throat nor anywhere else) to their cearun web app counterparts.
 For example 75/25 Ethanol would return $I_{vac}~2670 ms^{-1}$ on our self-run scripts and $~3000 ms^{-1}$ on the cearun web app.
 For kerosene (RP-1,) however, this difference would be more like $2496-2490$, which could totally be attributed to conversion errors or small differences in computation.
 This brings up the question: which would be more reliable?
 Is consistency, then, that we only stick to one system, the way to get around this evident inaccuracy?

 ### Discussion